thatshycoder/Summarizr/README.md

 # Summarizr

 A web based article summarizer and analyzer.
+Built with VanillaJS

 ## Setup